 - Review stars (Google stars) in the search results

-- Search queries are answered directly in the search results
+- Search queries answered directly in the search results

-- "FAQ" / "How To" boxes under the input mask
+- "FAQ" / "How To" boxes under the search field

 - "Recipes" (Rich Cards) directly in the search results

-So-called Rich Snippets are enabled by Structured Data and can be used to calculate the CTR (click through rate) of the search results.
-If no operator in the Structured Data niche uses structured data, you can at the same time see this as an opportunity to stand out more strongly in search results or even appear in prominent positions:
+So-called Rich Snippets are possible through structured data and these can be used to calculate the CTR (click through rate) of the search results.
+If no operator in the niche uses structured data, you can also take this as an opportunity to stand out more in search results or even appear in prominent positions:

-If a quick look at the search results shows that it could be a keyword with weak to medium competition, then the next step is to check how profitable the keyword is.
+If a quick look at the search results indicates only low to medium competition for a keyword, then the next step is to check how profitable the keyword is.
 For this we need a tool for keyword research.

 Paid tools are always more reliable than free tools.
 These usually also have a larger and more up-to-date keyword database.
 Below are some examples of online tools.

-- The search volume shows you how many users search for your search term per month.
+- Search volume: shows you how many users search for your search term per month.

-- Cost per Click (CPC) stands for how much money advertisers pay on average for a click on an ad for this keyword.
+- Cost per click (CPC): how much money advertisers pay on average for a click on an ad for this keyword.
 High click prices are an indicator of strong competition or for niches where high profits are possible.

-UberSuggest shows you all the data you need for your keyword research.
-The user interface with all its key figures may seem confusing at first glance.
-But for our purposes you only need some numbers and functions:
+Ubersuggest shows you all the data you need for your keyword research.
+The user interface may seem confusing at first glance with all its figures and graphics.
+But for our purposes, you'll only need a few of the numbers and functions:

-Meanwhile, UberSuggest can even analyze domains for your most profitable keywords and find out for which keywords your competition is optimized.
-More about this kind of keyword research later.
+Ubersuggest can even analyze domains for your most profitable keywords and find out which keywords your competition has optimized.
+We'll come back to this kind of keyword research later.

-In the tab "Keyword ideas" you can see more suggestions for related keywords.
-The results are sorted by the amount of the search volume:
+In the tab "Keyword Ideas", you can see more suggestions for related keywords.
+The results are sorted by search volume:

 Since these keyword ideas have a high search volume, you should also include them in your content.
-It seems that these topics are relevant for a large number of users.
-Write down the suggestions that are important for your business in your mind map.
-They later form the subheadings or topics in your content.
+It appears these topics are relevant for a large number of users.
+Write down the suggestions relevant for your business in your mind map.
+They'll later form the subheadings or topics in your content.

 SEMrush (Free version)

-From a personal perspective SEMrush my favorite tool.
-This is mainly due to the huge keyword database and the numerous data on websites and their traffic.
-The cheapest package costs 99.50 Euro per month.
-But what is not advertised anywhere is that SEMrush also offers free membership.
-For most operators of small websites this is completely sufficient.
+From a personal point of view, SEMrush is my favorite tool.
+Mainly because of its huge keyword database and the comprehensive data on websites and their traffic.
+The cheapest plan costs 99.50 euros per month.
+What's not advertised anywhere is that SEMrush also offers free membership.
+For most operators of small websites, this free version is completely sufficient.

-- Viewing data such as search volume, CPC etc.
+- Ability to view data such as search volume, CPC etc.

-- 10 results each for keywords of a domain or related search terms
+- 10 results each for a domain's keywords or related search terms

 Tip: Searches can be repeated as often as you like.
-With the right filters you will always get different results even in the Free Version, you just have to choose the right search criteria.
+With the right filters, you'll always get different results, even in the free version.
+You just have to choose the right search criteria.

 The "Keyword Wizard" is also useful.
 It suggests further related and relevant keywords including search volume.
-Already from the screenshot you can see how big the difference in keyword ideas is compared to a free tool:
+From the screenshot you can see how big the difference in keyword ideas is compared to a free tool:

-Note down all relevant keywords in your mind map.
-Set yourself the goal of always writing the most detailed article on a topic that leaves no (!) questions unanswered.
-The result should be THE resource in the network, which is considered as an expert contribution to this topic.
-Such an article deserves the first place in the search results.
-That should be your claim.
+Note down all the relevant keywords in your mind map.
+Set yourself the goal of always writing the most detailed article on a topic that leaves no questions unanswered.
+The result should be THE resource online, which is considered an expert post on this topic.
+Such an article deserves first position in the search results.
+That should be what you're aiming for.

 By the way, the most powerful of all keyword research tools is right in front of our eyes the whole time - Google Search!
-Actually: The Auto-Suggest feature of the input mask.
-Although this tool does not provide any data on the search volume, the suggestions can certainly keep up with keyword research tools.
-Because many of these solutions are actually based on the Auto-Suggest feature.
+To be more precise: The Google Suggest feature of the search box.
+Although the feature doesn't provide any search volume data, the suggestions can certainly keep up with keyword research tools.
+That's because many tools are actually based on the Google Suggest feature.

 - Open an incognito tab in a browser of your choice